abulka/chordjammer-public/README.md

 ## Subscriptions

-- You can subscribe to the app for $2/month to get access to more than three chords per project.
+You can subscribe to the app for $2/month to get access to more than three chords per project.
 <!-- A discounted rate of $20/year will also be available soon. -->

 To upgrade, simply log into your free ChordJammer account and click the "Upgrade" button.

 ![Screenshot](doco/screenshot3-upgrade.png)

 You will be taken to a secure Stripe payment page where you can enter your credit card details or use other payment methods.

+### Cancelling your subscription
-You can cancel at any time using the account settings page.
+You can cancel at any time using the *Account Settings* page.

 ![Screenshot](doco/screenshot4-account-settings.png)